-Lead is a heavy metal found naturally in the environment as well as some manufactured products (lead-acid batteries, lead-based paints, leaded glass, solder, chemicals, some imported children’s toys and jewelry, etc.) and older water distribution systems (corrosion of older fixtures, pipes, brass fittings, and lead solders to connect the pipes).
-Lead is a persistent chemical that accumulates in soils, aquatic systems and sediments, and in some plants, animals, and other organisms.
-Used for many years as an additive to motor vehicle fuel (tetraethyl lead), the small particles of lead and lead compounds have deposited along roadways binding chiefly to the organic materials in soils.
-When the soil or sediment is stirred up, lead particles can be re-suspended in the atmosphere.
+Lead is a heavy metal found naturally in the environment and manufactured products such as lead-acid batteries, lead-based paints, leaded glass, solder, chemicals, and older water distribution systems with lead pipes, solders, and fittings.
+Lead is a persistent chemical that accumulates in soils, aquatic systems, sediments, and some plants, animals, and other organisms.

-Since 1990, more than 6,000 studies on lead’s adverse effects to human health and the environment have been published.
-Evidence from many of these studies show that serious health effects to children may occur even when blood level levels are below 10 micrograms lead per deciliter of blood.
-Examples of such effects include a loss of IQ, behavioral problems, learning disabilities, memory and attention problems that can affect lifetime education and achievement.
-Infants and small children (age 6 or younger) are particularly susceptible to lead poisoning.
-Lead can enter their rapidly developing bodies from the air they breathe in, from the soil and paint chips containing lead they may ingest, from the toys with lead-based paints that go into their mouths, or from the water they drink.
-Adults may also experience adverse health effects from lead exposure—increased blood pressure, cardiovascular disease, decreased kidney function, and impaired immune systems.
+Since 1990, more than 6,000 studies on the adverse effects of lead on human health and the environment have shown that lead can cause serious health issues in children.
+Impacts include lowered IQ, behavioral problems, learning disabilities, and memory and attention problems.
+Infants and small children age 6 or younger are particularly susceptible to lead poisoning.
+Lead can enter their rapidly developing bodies from the air, soil, lead-based paint, or drinking water.
+Adults may also experience adverse health effects from lead exposure, including increased blood pressure, cardiovascular disease, decreased kidney function, and impaired immune systems.